Amsterdam-AI-Team/amsterdam-aiteam-cookiecutter/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the European Union Public License 1.2 (EUPL-1.2).